seumoo/njdot-crash-attribute-segmentation/README.md

 ## Technologies & Libraries Used
 This project utilizes Jupyter Notebooks with Python 3.8 to perform all data analysis and ML tasks.
 The two ML libraries used are:
-1. Amazon Sagemaker: an open source ML library for Python integration.
+1. **Amazon Sagemaker**: an open source ML library for Python integration.
 Training models uses Amazon's cloud servers and incurs a fee for training time and uptime.
-2. SciKit-learn: a free ML library that is easily imported in any Python enviornment.
+2. **SciKit-learn**: a free ML library that is easily imported in any Python enviornment.
 Training models is free and dependent on your hardware.

 ## Repository Structure
+The following section explains this repo's structure and contents.

 ### Reports
+The following are technical documentation for the project:
+1. **Capstone Report**: details the project goals, methodology, and results.

 ### Juypter Notebooks